omeka/omeka-s-enduser/docs/sites/site_theme.md

 The default values are stored in the prompt text for the field.
 For the Cozy theme, the default values are: main accent color is `087b94` and navigation background color is `bfdcdc`'

+### Layout for Browse Pages
+(Center Row, Foundation)
+Select how to display items within their browse views.

+* **Grid**: Items are organized into rows and columns.
+This is recommended for items that prominently feature images.
+* **List**: Items are stacked into a single column.
+* **Toggle (default: grid):** Site visitors can choose to display the browse views as grids or lists, with grids as the default.
+* **Toggle (default: list):** Site visitors can choose to display the browse views as grids or lists, with lists as the default.

 #### Foundation Theme Settings
 Foundation is theme which comes with a few default stylesheets for fast prototyping or getting started with modifying themes.
 As a result it has some unique settings.
 For more information on using Foundation, including working with Sass, see the [theme ReadMe file](https://github.com/omeka-s-themes/foundation-s/blob/master/README.md).